Gurbani Disapproves Counting Beads

 Mind that takes on rosary (Maalaa) is called ‘Nipootae-ਨਿਪੂਤੇ’ in the Gurbani (literally ‘Nipootae‘ means worthless son.
 But, since the Gurbani addresses our minds, here it means the mind — ਔਂਤਰਾ ਮਨ).

 Thus, the Gurbani repudiates (Khandan) Pakhand-Baazee (deception, hypocrisy, humbug, pretense, etc.) of counting beads.
-Such nonsense was introduced by the Pujaaree groups (paid clergy), Deraa-Vaad Baabaas etc.) who purposely intended to corrupt the Gurmat.
+Such nonsense was introduced by the Pujaaree clique (clergy), Deraa-Vaad Baabaas etc.) who purposely intended to corrupt the Gurmat.

-Instead of correcting this mistake, unfortunately, this anti-Gurmat Karamkaand (ritual) is further being propagated by the anti-Gurmat elements.
+Instead of correcting this mistake, unfortunately, this Un-Gurmat Karamkaand (ritual) is further being propagated by the anti-Gurmat elements.
 It’s all ‘Golak Daa Chakkar‘ (business in the name of Gurbani or Dharma)!

-The Gurbani wants us to make the One Naam (spiritual Wisdom, Truth, Virtues, Shabad, Hukam…) the rosary enshrined within the Heart (i.e. mind).
+The Gurbani wants us to make the One Naam (spiritual Wisdom/Virtues…) the rosary enshrined within the mind.

 In a nutshell, the SGGS urges us to make the Virtuous conduct (ਨੇਕ ਆਚਰਨ) our Maalaa (rosary).